ReelClare/Ford-Fulkerson-GrALoG-Plugin/README.md

 these files to your GrALoG workspace.

 For those new to GrALoG, a precompiled "gralog-fx.jar" file is available for download.
+To install, download the "build" folder, and place it into the root of the GrALoG directory; gralog-master\

+Navigate then to the gralog-fx.jar file in gralog-master\build\dist\

 This can be run by double clicking it after downloading.

 PLEASE NOTE: